Funding: Career Focus

 Provide a description of how each participant's progress and achievements, and/or the overall success of the project will be measured, monitored and reported during and after the project.

 Question 47 – Does the proposed project fit with your organization’s other activities?

 Please describe how the project relates to the ongoing work of your organization.
 You may wish to highlight how past achievements and current activities and/or projects are related to your proposed project.
-This information helps HRSDC to determine the extent to which your organization is able to undertake the proposed project and to achieve the expected results.
+This information helps ESDC to determine the extent to which your organization is able to undertake the proposed project and to achieve the expected results.

 Question 48 – Will any of the project activities be delivered in a different location than where your organization is located?